gabrieldansereau/betadiversity-hotspots/docs/article/article-plan.md

 To this day, LCBD indices have mostly been used on regional, smaller scales with relatively few sites.
-Furthermore, as beta diversity implies a comparison among the sites of a given region, their use is typically restricted to stricly sampled sites with known species composition, hence to discontinuous spatial scales.
+Furthermore, as beta diversity implies a comparison among the sites of a given region, their use is typically restricted to strictly sampled sites with known species composition, hence to discontinuous spatial scales.
 Here, we investigate the variation of LCBD indices on extended spatial scales including both species poor and species rich regions, and investigate their